Patient Warming Blanket Heater

 Solutions and Their Impact

-Farnam was able to design a heater which would fit this space without compromising the needed rate of airflow.
+Farnam was able to design a heater that would fit this space without compromising the needed rate of airflow.
 We designed the heater so that integral mica dielectric / thermal insulators would line the plastic duct and act as heat shields.

-We implemented a design with three circuits which allows the heater to ramp up to 1400 watts in stages.
+We implemented a design with three circuits which allow the heater to ramp up to 1400 watts in stages.
 The three circuits are powered up in a sequence of 200 then 400, and then 800 watts.
 The in-rush current is controlled by this gradual and progressive process.

-A snap acting over-temperature thermostat protects against excessive temperature build up.
+A snap-acting over-temperature thermostat protects against excessive temperature build-up.